 ES 15041 EMERGENCY RESPONSE PLANNING - This is an introductory course designed to prepare students to identify, evaluate, and control safety and health hazards.
 The course also provides an overview of emergency response activities.
-This course is designed to be taken in the same semester as ES 15011 Introduction to First Aid and ES 15031 First Responder: Chemical.

 ES 15051 ACCIDENT INVESTIGATION - This course is designed to equip the student with the knowledge and skill needed to conduct accident investigations and complete mandatory reporting as required by the Occupational Safety & Health Administration (OSHA).
 An overview of regulations will be provided and investigative procedures, problem solving techniques, and reporting will be studied.
-This course is designed to be taken in the same semester as ES 15061 Hazardous Materials and ES 15071 Industrial Rigging.

 ES 15061 HAZARDOUS MATERIALS - The application of Standard Operating Procedures (SOP) and Material Safety Data Sheets (MSDS) to chemical materials will be covered.
 Students will participate in the writing of a Hazard Communications program.
-This course is designed to be taken in the same semester as ES 15092 Introduction to Air Sampling.